JoelClingempeel/ModularSparseAutoencoder/README.md

     -  The k stripes with highest average activations remain active.
 * routing
     -  Each gate is turned on or off as controlled by selecting the top k after applying a linear transformation to the layer before the stripes.
+    -  When using this mode, one can set the *routing_l1_regularization* flag to introduce additional (soft) stripe sparsity by regularizing the routing layer.

 **Note:**  Tensorboard data is logged in paths of the form